Skip to Content

 via Instagram: @brucesadventuresinsydney

 The Frengle is the combination of two iconic European dog breeds – the French Bulldog and the Beagle.
 Both these dogs make the top 10 most popular breed list every single year.
-As a result, the Frengle is a widely popular designer dog.
+So as expected, the Frengle is a widely popular designer dog.

-They love entertaining people, especially older kids, and get along great with any pets you may have.
-They may be small, but they’re built fairly sturdy with a lot of muscle.
+They love entertaining people, especially older kids, and get along great with any other pets you have in the home.
+And while they may be small, they’re built fairly well with a lot of muscle.
 With the right family, there are few things these little dogs can’t overcome.

 RECOMMENDED: 24 Fancy French Dogs